fru/observable.js/readme.md

 ### Has support for Node.js

 This also works great on node.
-Just install it with `npm install ko-observable` and you can use it just like in the browser:
+Install it with `npm install ko-observable` and you can use it just like in the browser:

 ```javascript
 var ko = require('ko-observable');